Table of Contents

 Put simply, dirt, particles and chemicals like chlorine are filtered out by a pre-filter which is usually an activated carbon filter before it is pushed through a semipermeable media.This semipermeable media filters out dissolved chemicals.

 The water then passes through a postfilter to polish the water making sure that the contaminants have been fully-filtered out.
 Reverse osmosis water filters can have various stages depending on the amount of filters you would want your system to have for pre- and postfilter processes.

 How Reverse Osmosis Really Works

-Here is a video that shows and explains the whole process of a reverse osmosis water filtration system.`
+Here is a video that shows and explains the whole reverse osmosis process with the water filtration system.`

-The RO filtration system is not fool-proof.
-There are some substances that can’t be eliminated using this system.
+Reverse osmosis filters are not fool-proof.
+There are some substances that can’t be eliminated using RO systems.
 But it is by far, the most effective stand-alone method for filtering water, making it safe for consumption.

 Although some of the substances here are normally found in the body, some of these minerals in increased levels can cause serious illnesses.
 Here is a list of all the chemicals and other contaminants that the RO filter system can eliminate.